aindriladhar/Hackathon-Help-me-with-my-mood/README.md

 - **Accessing Tweets:** Twitter api is used to access the tweets of a user.
 - **Tone Analyzing:** IBM's Waston tone analyzer is used for this purpose.
 - **Backend:** Python3 is used as backend for Mind Shift.
 And python-shell for node JS is used for communication between backend and frontend.
+- **Database:** JSON is used to store and retrieve all the data required by Mind Shift .

 #### Main Function Descriprions (found in /engine/assets/functions.py)
 - **getTweets():** Accepts a twitter username and returns the tweets for last 24 hours or 3 days if the username is valid and user has posted in the given time frame.
 Else returns appropriate error message